 YKK AP America Expands Residential Division with New Sales and Customer Service Representatives

-New team members will drive the company forward by contributing to its growth and reinforcing its continued commitment to excellence in service AUSTELL, Ga.
+AUSTELL, Ga.
 (Feb.
 11, 2019) – YKK AP America today announced it has expanded its residential sales and customer service team with the addition of three new hires.
 Together, these team members will propel the company forward by extending its commitment to providing a positive experience for customers.
 Twenty-year industry veterans Michael West and Kyle […]

 YKK AP America Opens Doors to New Manufacturing Facility in Cincinnati

 View/Download the Midwest Manufacturing Flyer CINCINNATI, Ohio (Jan.
 23, 2019) – YKK AP America today announced it has opened its doors to a new manufacturing facility in Cincinnati, Ohio.
 The manufacturing center, which will be dedicated to production, distribution and logistics, will improve the company’s service capabilities for customers in the midwest region.
 The […]